PLT-Columbia/Prog-6-Optimization/README.md

 not called from anywhere in the code.
 It simply mean a function is not reachable from `main`.
 Thus, while removing a function, make sure to update any possible call site of an unused function.
 Given this hint, you have to research for suitable api for doing the job.

+#### Brain Teaser
+We also did function call based analysis in AST (Programming Assignment 2).
+Part1, and part 2 of this assignment can be easily done with AST analysis (in the frontend).
+What is the pros and cons of doing this analysis in the compiler backend?
+In another word, what benifit does it add whe we do this analysis/transformation on LLVM/IR in contrast to program AST?

 ### Task-3.
 Identification of Unused instruction (25 point)
 Once we remove all unused functions, we analyze the body of function to identify which instructions are used